OpenSilver/OpenSilver.Documentation/documentation/general/opensilver-blazor.md

 * **Designer Support:**
   The XAML Designer may not reliably preview Razor components.

-* **Component Naming:**
-  Each XAML component that uses the Razor feature must have a unique name within the project.

 * **Stability:**
   Breaking changes are expected in this Preview.